rswinkle/sdl_img/README.md

 - [x] Add argument -s [1-10] to start in slideshow mode
 - [ ] Add window icon (either static or based on current image(s))
 - [x] Speed up initial startup when a directory has a large number of images
+- [x] Change sorting to use strcmp for humans
 - [ ] Clean up code a bit (ongoing)
 - [ ] Save memory by aliasing when viewing the same image more than once in multimode
 - [ ] Save memory by having the main thread update images as they're loaded